GfRdKuni/CiM_Accelerator_for_BitNet_Operator/README.md

 2. **Hardware Simulation**
-   Use Vivado 2019.2 to simulate the hardware design (from `src/`).
+   Use Vivado 2019.2 to simulate the hardware design (from `src/`, you can use the `tb_top.sv` as the testbench).
 Load the generated hex files as input and obtain the simulation result log `result_output.log`.
+You should remember to change the path in `tb_top.sv` file.
    <img width="1280" height="749" alt="image" src="https://github.com/user-attachments/assets/e9f06a4d-3c66-401e-ad55-140af89e2c6b" />
    <img width="544" height="578" alt="image" src="https://github.com/user-attachments/assets/4049f2a1-2648-46b1-a5c2-5e6626de3f91" />